packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 ### **Story 7: ROI/TCO Calculator**
 ```
 AS a customer (or sales engineer)
-I WANT to calculate ROI/TCO for Nexum solutions
+I WANT to calculate ROI/TCO for company solutions
 SO THAT I can justify the purchase to finance/CFO
 ```